agg1/autobuild/README.md

 	- build all virtual machine livecd ISOs
 4) ./autobuild-update.sh <LATEST-RELDA>
 	- updates all livecd flavors without building a fresh seed stage
-	- kernel build is updated with every flavor individually if new sources are available or kernel config changed